BIGJRA/BIGJRA.github.io/reborn.md

 |**Goldeen**       |70 |
 |**Finneon**       |30 |

-Head out, and back up past the Old Rod house.
+Head out, and back up past the rod guy's house.
 You'll find the Name Rater's house here.
 Up from here, the first barrel you see will hide a *Heart Scale*.
 Straight to the left and down between the two brown buildings you'll find a hidden *Purple Shard*.

 If it is still a clear daytime, here you'll be able to talk to Teddiursa again, who will run off to a random location.
 I will cover all the locations later on, but keep in mind finding it three times from here will allow you to battle and catch it.